H-E-L-P/dmu_products/dmu0/dmu0_SDSS-S82/readme.md

 SDSS Stripe-82 (DR7)
 ====================

+# November 2017 version

+Mattia did a new extraction from the SDSS database (not with the SQL queries below) trying to solve the problem of duplicated sources.

+# Old version

+**This is the description of the first extraction from the SDSS data which had problems of duplicated sources.***

 This product contains the catalogue from the Sloan Digital Sky Survey (SDSS) Stripe-82 observations (part of the SDSS-DR7).
 The data was obtained querying http://skyserver.sdss.org/CasJobs/ with the following queries: